 1. Start Assessing Your Business’ Performance

 Sure, the holiday chaos might have already died down.
 But this is the perfect chance for you to look back and determine what has been your strengths and weaknesses.
-Before you do any marketing plans, make sure to assess your previous performance to know how to move forward.
+Before you start making marketing plans, make sure to assess your previous performance to know how to move forward.

 2. Reach Out to Your New Clients

-The Thanksgiving and Christmas period gave way for your business to meet new faces.
+The Thanksgiving and Black Friday e-commerce and Christmas e-commerce marketing periods gave way for your business to meet new faces.
 Don’t take them lightly as they might be able to provide you with business opportunities later on in the future.
 Thank them for their support over the festive period and maybe send them a small gift, if possible.
 Also, try to get their email and ask them to join your mailing list even if they didn’t make any purchase.
 This will keep them updated on your business and possibly be a returning customer.

 3. Strategize Your Next Steps